neelsoumya/teaching_web_development/materials/css_fundamentals.md

 - **`text-align: center;`** — Centers all inline content (text, inline elements) horizontally.

-**Teaching Point**: IDs have high specificity (0,1,0,0), making them powerful but potentially problematic if overused.
-Encourage students to prefer classes for styling.
+**Teaching Point**: IDs have high specificity, making them powerful but potentially problematic if overused.
+Better to use classes for styling.

 ---